Operation CHAOS, also known as MHCHAOS, was a covert espionage project ran by the Central

 Union, China, and other communist countries.
 Intercepted mail would be analysed to identify

 defections, espionage or subversive activities.
+Perceived domestic threats, such as anti-war

 Possibly beginning in 1967, Project MERRIMAC concentrated its efforts domestically, striving to